-Epoxy Resins have many uses in the Building and Industry which include:
+Epoxy Resins have many uses in Building and Industry:

 Stabilizing buildings in danger of peeling apart.
 Means building can be 'rescued and made-safe, rather than being demolished or re-built.

 Glueing new stone slips to crumbling stone-work to remake profiles.
 Using resins in this way means that the work can be done in-situ with the minimum of structural scaffolding.

 Timber engineering - remaking end of beams or replacing rotten pieces of wood without having to remove the beam and all that entails, preserves the provenance of the building because the original timbers are still in place.